 For example, while the Tax Cuts and Jobs Act, signed into law in December of 2017, doesn't repeal the estate tax as was originally proposed, it still impacts estate planning.

-The estate tax rate remains at 40%.
-The estate tax exemption is annually indexed for inflation and increased to $5.49 million for 2017.
-Under the TCJA, the exemption base amount doubles from $5 million to $10 million, and the inflation adjusted amount for 2018 is $11.2 million.
+Enhancement!
+While the TCJA keeps the estate tax rate at 40%, it doubles the exemption base amount from $5 million to $10 million, and the inflation adjusted amount for 2018 is $11.18 million.
 (See the Chart “Transfer tax exemptions and rates.”)

 Be aware that although the doubled amount will continue to be adjusted annually for inflation, it expires after 2025.
 Without further legislation, the estate tax exemption will return to an inflation-adjusted $5 million in 2026.

-So taxpayers with estates in the $5 million to $11 million range (twice that for married couples) whose estates would escape estate taxes if they were to die while the doubled exemption is in effect still need to keep potential post-2025 estate tax liability in mind in their estate planning.
+So taxpayers with estates in roughly the $6 million to $11 million range (twice that for married couples), whose estates would escape estate taxes if they were to die while the doubled exemption is in effect, still need to keep potential post-2025 estate tax liability in mind in their estate planning.

 To avoid unintended consequences, review your estate plan in light of the changing exemption.
 A review will allow you to make the most of available exemptions and ensure your assets will be distributed according to your wishes.

-The gift tax continues to follow the estate tax exemption and rates.
+Enhancement!
+The gift tax continues to follow the estate tax, so the gift tax exemption also increases under the TCJA.
 (See the Chart “Transfer tax exemptions and rates.”)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
-Using up some of your exemption during your lifetime can be tax-smart, depending on your situation and goals.
+Making tax-free wealth transfers to take advantage of the higher exemption amount before it potentially “sunsets” could save substantial tax.